PhD in Translation Studies

 Residency Requirement: Students are expected to be in residence during their formal course work, which will usually take two academic years.
 It is also advisable that they stay in residence during the parallel requirements described below.

 Dissertation Prospectus.
 This is a longer paper (approximately 30-50 pages) devoted to a theoretical issue, or sub-area explicitly related to translation studies, which will help students establish the direction of their dissertations.
 It should involve substantial scholarship and show that students are familiar with the current bibliography on the topic selected and are able to articulate their arguments in an academically acceptable format.
-The paper also serves as a dissertation proposal in that it defines the areas that the student will be focusing on for their research.
+The paper serves as a dissertation proposal in that it defines the areas that the student will be focusing on for their research.

 Main Area of Concentration.
 Students are required to define an area and build a reading list with one of their committee members that reflects students' main interests in the field.
 Suitable topics might be, for example, translation pedagogy, political aspects of translation theory, translation and ethics, linguistic approaches to translation, translation criticism, or a focus on the literary works of a particular period/language.
 (This is a 72-hour take-home examination scheduled by the student.)

 Minor Field.
-This section of the exam will focus on a field that either complements or expands the student's main area of concentration.
+This section of the exam focuses on a field that either complements or expands the student's main area of concentration.
 Thus, if a student's main area of concentration is, for example, translation pedagogy, the minor field might be contemporary approaches to education or the training of translators in medieval Spain.
 Students will build a reading list for this field with one of their committee members that reflect students' main interests in the field.
 (This is a 72-hour take-home examination scheduled by the student.)

 Oral Examination.
 This final component of the comprehensive exam involves all committee examiners and requires the student to explain choices made in each written exam, including the prospectus.

 To pass their PhD comprehensive examination, students must achieve a grade of B+ or better on each part.
 At the discretion of the examiners and in consultation with the graduate advisor, a student who has failed to achieve this standard may retake the part (or those parts) in which the grade was below B+.
+All exam procedures and evaluations follow the Graduate School Manual.

 Example Of Courses Offered